 Graduate PhD Minor

 Graduate students in other PhD programs at UW–Madison who plan to minor in computer sciences should consult Eric Bach, faculty CS graduate minor advisor, early in their graduate program to ensure acceptance into the minor program.
+Below are the steps to adding the program to your plan.

-Before the meeting, the student should plan which courses to use for satisfying the requirements.
-Print and fill out the planning form as much as possible, and bring it to the meeting.
-The student and the faculty CS graduate minor advisor will complete the form, which the student then needs to file with the Graduate Program Coordinator.
+2. Print and fill out the planning form as much as possible, and bring it to the meeting.
+Eric Bach and the student will complete the form.
+Email the completed form to Mollie Stolbov, Graduate Program Manager (stolbov@wisc.edu).

 Graduate Minor Requirements